waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Note: Suicune is Level 40.
 XENON is Level 21.
 Mean Look must hit before Suicune acts or it will flee.

 # Suicune Encounter Strategy
 - Step 1: Obtain Bicycle in Goldenrod City (29, 29).
+[COMPLETED]
-- Step 2: Walk/Bike to Ecruteak City (Flying randomizes Suicune's location).
+- Step 2: Fly to Ecruteak City (Note: Flying randomizes Suicune's location, but we need the Mart).
 - Step 3: Buy Super Repels at Ecruteak Mart (¥500 each).
 - Step 4: Put XENON (Lv21) in the lead.
 - Step 5: Move between Ecruteak and Route 38.
 Check Pokedex AREA after each transition.